koppen/mentalized/source/_posts/2003-01-06-blogging-tools-for-windows.markdown

 <h2>blogBuddy</h2>

 <a href="http://blogbuddy.sourceforge.net/" title="blogBuddy">blogBuddy</a> is an even smaller download than w.bloggar (less than a half megabyte), and it does seem to be lacking some of the graphical bells and whistles of w.bloggar.
-Setup took me a little longer than I could've wished for, mainly because <a href="/journal/archives/blogBuddy.gif">the UI</a> isn't as intuitive as that of w.bloggar.
+Setup took me a little longer than I could've wished for, mainly because the UI isn't as intuitive as that of w.bloggar.

 Featurewise, blogBuddy is also somewhat light.
 You can create and edit posts in plain HTML, but there's no preview pane and the HTML-helpers are limited.
 I am also missing the ability to save posts locally.
 Comparing blogBuddy and w.bloggar isn't entirely fair though, as blogBuddy has yet to reach version 1, and w.bloggar is at version 3.